swisspol/XLFacility/README.md

 pod "XLFacility", "~> 1.0"
 ```

-This provides all loggers including the server ones but if you want just the "core" of XLFacility, use instead:
+This provides all loggers including the server ones but if you want just the "core" of XLFacility and the basic loggers, use instead:
 ```
 pod "XLFacility/Core", "~> 1.0"
 ```